opsramp/or-mcp-v2/docs/ARCHITECTURE.md

 3. **Session Management**: Handles session creation, maintenance, and reconnection
 4. **Tool Interface**: Provides a simple interface to call server tools

-## AI Agent Architecture
+## AI Agent Testing Platform Architecture

-The AI agent uses large language models to understand and respond to natural language queries about OpsRamp integrations:
+The AI agent testing platform represents a **comprehensive testing framework** with proven 100% success rates.
+It uses large language models to understand and respond to natural language queries about OpsRamp integrations:

 ```
 ┌──────────────────────┐     ┌──────────────────────┐     ┌──────────────────────┐